- Is JSTI an advanced opportunity for students who have already engaged in other research opportunities?

 - I’m going to be a musician or artist.
 When am I ever going to use STEM?

 STEM is at the heart of many artistic fields such as the basics of mixing colors, choosing finishes, even the design of acoustic instruments and advanced audio mixing equipment.

 - My GPA is not the best.
 Do I have a chance of being selected?

 Yes, you do!
 GPAs are but one criterion used to evaluate applicants.
 Students with a GPA of 2.0 or higher are encouraged to apply.

 - What clothes should I bring?

 Everyday school clothes are acceptable.
 No open-toed or open-heeled shoes are allowed in the laboratories, however, sneakers are fine.
 If you wear contact lens, safety glasses are required and will be provided.
 Pants are highly recommended in the laboratory (long skirts are permitted).
 Hats and tennis shoes are also recommended for extracurricular activities.
-Please bring appropriate dress clothes for the final presentations on the last day.
+Please bring appropriate business casual dress clothes for the final presentations on the last day.
 Laundry facilities will be available.
 After selection, you will be sent a detailed list of what to bring.
 Please see your Student Notes document.

 - Will I be able to attend religious services?

 Reasonable efforts will be made to allow attendance at religious services.